-Join Garrick Chow for an in-depth discussion in this video Adding samples, part of Up and Running with FL Studio.
+Join Garrick Chow for an in-depth discussion in this video Adding samples, part of Learning FL Studio.

 In the previous movie, I put together a basic rhythm pattern using the default instruments…of the Kick, Clap, the Hi-hat, and the Snare.…Those are the four channels we've worked with so far and they sound like this.…(music playing)…But FL Studio comes with much, much more, in terms of sounds and instruments.…Let's take a look at how to browse and add more samples to our beat.…To do this, we're going to use the Browser panel here on the left side of the screen.…Now, if you don't see the browser, you can click its button up here in the toolbar, or…you can use the keyboard shortcut of F8.…So the browser is where you can browse through the included sample collections, presets, as…well as the other projects you've created, and much more.…